teehzero/sippsavatarbox/README.md

-refer to README.md for readme
+DEPRECATED: refer to README.md for readme